Toxic Families and the Disorders They Can Cause

 Toxic families and mental problems

-That’s why it’s not hard to see how too much toxicity could create severe disorders if there is no balance or healthy emotions available.
+Thus, it’s easy to see how too much toxicity could create severe disorders if there is no balance or healthy emotions.

-That’s why we’re going to talk about some of the most interesting and real relationships between toxic families and these mental problems.
+That’s why we decided to talk about some of the most interesting and real relationships between toxic families and these mental problems.
 Let’s take a look!

-The Pygmalion Effect is simply the roles that children adopt by being influenced by their parents.
-This means that everything a parent wants or fears for their children, the children convert this into their reality.
+The Pygmalion effect consists of the roles that children adopt by being influenced by their parents.
+Basically, children convert into reality things that their parents fear or want for them.

-The big problem with this is that it generally causes them to be silent in the most extreme of situations, such as emotional abuse or mistreatment.
+The big problem with this is that it may cause children to be withdrawn and be silent in extreme situations such as emotional abuse or mistreatment.

 3. Overprotective parents